Dev-Waqas232/Mastering-Rust/rust-basics/common-programming-concepts/README.md

 - Every element in tuple can have his own data type

 - Array have fixed length in rust, and also has same data types for all elements across it

+## Functions

+- Rust uses snake case convention for naming of functions and variables

+- Function declarations must contain the type of each parameter

+- If a line ends without semicolon, it is an expression and got automatically returned at the end of the block